walliDprotocol/VerifiEth-Discord-Bot/README.md

 - 7. WalliD VerifiEth bot will verify the signature and paste that proof on WalliD's #identity-verification channel - it will also send you the link to that post via DM

 <h4><b>B) Store your Discord ID in your Ethereum wallet</b></h4>

-- 8.Paste the verification link provided by VerifiEth bot on MyWalliD's interface and store your Discord ID there.
+ - 8. Paste the verification link provided by VerifiEth bot on MyWalliD's interface and store your Discord ID there.

 <h4><b>C) Get VerifEth on another Discord Channel </b></h4>